A great working environment requiring you to be on your A game every day.

 A typical day at work required answering multiple calls regarding various things.
 One of the key things I've learned is knowing the information, and talking to a customer with any sort of confidence will help you in the interaction significantly.
 My co-workers were one of the best co-workers I have personally ever had a chance to work with.
 Always bringing their best foot forward and prepared to help their co-workers or fellow customer with utmost respect.
 The hardest part of the job was asking for help because I feared being looked down upon; however after seeing everyone interact casually eased things a lot.
 The most enjoyable part of the job was learning new ways to deal with customers of different tolerance level and being able to work with the school network in order to help the students.

-Graduate Teaching Assistant (Former Employee) – London, ON – December 3, 2015
+Teaching Assistant (Current Employee) – London, ON – 4 October 2016

 My typical day involves reading the course materials, attending lectures, sometimes preparing tutorials and meeting with students to discuss anything that they may seek additional clarification.
 I also mark exams and invigilate/proctor

 Instructor and TA (Former Employee) – London – 2 September 2016